raihanwebmaster/Ecommercer-Homepage-Responsive/README.md

-# Ecommercer-Homepage-Responsive
+# Responsive-Ecommerce-Homepage
-#### This is a prettry simple e-commerce webiste.
-Don''t forget to visit my site.
+#### This is a simple e-commerce webiste.
+Don''t forget check my work.

 ## Features: